Local Transport Plan Team

 Rapid Charge PointsThe Council was also a partner to Cornwall Council's Rapid Charge bid that has also been awarded funding.
 Rapid charge facilities are to be installed at 29 sites across the south west including two within Plymouth, at Marsh Mills and in the city centre.
 Rapid chargers enable a car to be fully charged within 20 minutes and will enable longer distance journeys to be made by electric vehicle users.
 Again the facilities are intended to be installed over the next 18 months.

-Domestic Off Street Charge Point Grant FundingThe OLEV have made available supportive grant funding to homeowners who wish to install dedicated off street charging facilities for electric and plug-in vehicles.
-A maximum of £1000 can be claimed for each chargepoint installed.
+Domestic Off Street Charge Point Grant FundingThe OLEV have extended to March 2015 their grant funding stream to homeowners who wish to install dedicated off street charging facilities for electric and plug-in vehicles.
+A maximum of £1000 can be claimed for each chargepoint installed before September 2014 with £900 available to be claimed between September and March 2015.
 The guidance on how to claim is available below.

-To support this a list of accredited charge point suppliers is also available below.
+To support this a list of accredited charge point suppliers is also available on the GOV.UK website.